Why the Cloud Service Provider Model Is the Best Classroom in Infrastructure

 That multi-tenant mindset transfers directly to cloud infrastructure roles, where internal developer teams are essentially tenants on a shared platform with competing resource needs.

-Here’s what makes Veeam’s space different from a lot of infrastructure work: you’re protecting production data.
+The thing that makes Veeam’s space different from a lot of infrastructure work: you’re protecting production data.
 When a backup fails, that customer’s data is unprotected.
 When a disaster recovery failover doesn’t work, someone’s business continuity plan just evaporated.

 That severity level shapes how you think about reliability.
 You don’t get to say “we’ll fix it in the next sprint.”
 The data is either protected or it isn’t.
 There’s no partial credit.